 'Hereditary': Why in the movies, home is the scariest place to be

 Ari Aster's terrifying debut feature "Hereditary" begins with an extraordinary opening shot.
-In a cluttered room, the camera gently zooms in on an elaborate dolls house, singling out a first-floor bedroom, completed in intricate detail.
+In a cluttered room, the camera gently zooms in on an elaborate dolls' house, singling out a first-floor bedroom, completed in intricate detail.
 As the diorama fills the lens, a man -- real, flesh and blood -- walks through the bedroom door, shaking his son out of sleep.
 The boy is late for his grandmother's funeral.

 1/20